Last weekend I was EXHAUSTED. the last thing on my mind was 10 date ideas just for parents.

 3. Try a comedy club

 Busy parents need something easy-to-execute, fun, sexy and, if possible, delicious.
-Why not go on a cheese and wine pairing picnic!
-Barrie Lynn, the Cheese Impresario, suggests choosing harder cheeses like gouda, parmesan and cheddar.
+Why not go on a foodie and wine pairing picnic!

 5. Go on a romantic audio walking tour